PX4/PX4-user_guide/en/flying/basic_flying_mc.md

 - [Position mode](../flight_modes_mc/position.md) - When sticks are released the vehicle will stop (and hold position against wind drift)
 - [Altitude mode](../flight_modes_mc/altitude.md) - Climb and drop are controlled to have a maximum rate.
-- [Manual/Stabilized Mode](../flight_modes_mc/manual_stabilized.md) - Vehicle hard to flip, and will level-out if the sticks are released (but not hold position)
+- [Stabilized mode](../flight_modes_mc/manual_stabilized.md) - Vehicle hard to flip, and will level-out if the sticks are released (but not hold position)

 ::: info
 You can also engage automatic modes on the _QGroundControl_ main flight screen.